Jujube: Taxonomy

 The ultimate source of the name is Ancient Greek ζίζυφον zízyphon.
 This was borrowed into Classical Latin as zizyphum (used for the fruit) and zizyphus (the tree).
 A descendant of the Latin word into a Romance language, which may have been French jujube or medieval Latin jujuba, in turn gave rise to the common English jujube.
-This name is not related to jojoba, which is a loan from Spanish jojoba, itself borrowed from hohohwi, the name of that plant in a Native American language.
+This name is not related to jojoba referring to the species Simmondsia chinensis, which is a loan from Spanish jojoba, itself borrowed from hohohwi, the name of that plant in the Oʼodham language.

-The binomial name has a curious nomenclatural history, due to a combination of botanical naming regulations, and variations in spelling.
+The binomial name has a complex history, due to a combination of botanical naming regulations, and variations in spelling.
 It was first named in the binomial system by Carl Linnaeus as Rhamnus zizyphus, in Species Plantarum (1753).
 Philip Miller, in his Gardener's Dictionary, considered that the jujube and its relatives were sufficiently distinct from Rhamnus to be placed in a separate genus (as it had already been by the pre-Linnaean author Tournefort in 1700), and in the 1768 edition he gave it the name Ziziphus jujuba (using Tournefort's spelling for the genus name).
 For the species name, he used a different name, as tautonyms (repetition of exactly the same name in the genus and species) are not permitted in botanical naming.
 However, because of Miller's slightly different spelling, the combination of the earlier species name (from Linnaeus) with the new genus, Ziziphus zizyphus, is not a tautonym, and was therefore permitted as a botanical name.
 This combination was made by Hermann Karsten in 1882.
 In 2006, a proposal was made to suppress the name Ziziphus zizyphus in favor of Ziziphus jujuba, and this proposal was accepted in 2011.
 Ziziphus jujuba is thus the correct scientific name for this species.

+The fruit is also commonly known as red date, Chinese date, and Chinese jujube.
+It is often confused with the closely related Indian jujube, Z. mauritiana.

 Distribution and habitat

-Its precise natural distribution is uncertain due to extensive cultivation, but its origin is thought to be in southern Asia, between Lebanon, northern India, and southern and central China, and possibly also southeastern Europe though more likely introduced there.
+Its precise natural distribution is uncertain due to extensive cultivation.
+However, its origin is thought to be in southwest Asia, between Lebanon, northern India, and southern and central China, Korea, and Japan, and possibly also southeastern Europe though more likely introduced there.

-The plant in Arabic and Persian is known as "Enab (عناب)", and is known as the "hinap" or "finab" in the eastern part of Bulgaria.
-It grows wild but is also a garden shrub, kept for its fruit.
-The fruit is picked in the autumn.